Sam Bankman-Fried sentenced to 25 years in prison for his FTX crimes

 That's how long crypto wunderkind Sam Bankman-Fried was sentenced to prison on Thursday after being convicted of seven counts of fraud over the collapse of a crypto exchange that was once seen as a key players in the world of finance.

-The sweeping conviction was delivered by Judge Lewis Kaplan in a Manhattan courtroom.
+The sentence was delivered by Judge Lewis Kaplan in a Manhattan courtroom, who cautioned that Bankman-Fried "will be in a position to do something very bad in the future, and it's not a trivial risk."

+"A lot of people feel really let down, and they were very let down, and I am sorry about that," Bankman-Fried told the court, according to CNN.
+"I am sorry about what happened at every stage.
+And there are things I should've done and things I shouldn't have."

+It was a rare display of regret for Bankman-Fried who has consistently denied he engaged in fraud since the FTX's collapse.

-It marked a stunning fall for the 32-year old former CEO who once hobnobbed with celebrities like quarterback Tom Brady and shared stages with world leaders like former President Clinton.
+Bankman Fried's conviction last year had marked a big fall for the 32-year old former CEO who once hobnobbed with celebrities like quarterback Tom Brady and shared stages with world leaders like former President Clinton.

 Prosecutors had asked for 40 to 50 years in prison, while Bankman-Fried's lawyers had asked for far less.